DarkoDoko/energy-resources/README.md

 applications.

 ## Getting started

-This template should help you get started quickly with this Manning LiveProject.
-It is designed to support Java 8 or Scala 12.
-It builds code using [Maven 3.x](http://maven.apache.org).

-Your application code can be written under `src/main/[java|scala]` (depending on the language you are choosing).
-Similarly test code lives under `src/test/[java|scala]`

-Some quick maven commands:

- * print maven version `mvn -version`
- * compile: `mvn compile`
- * cleaning up: `mvn clean`
- * building the final jar: `mvn jar`
-   ** Creates a ar file in the `target/` directory, which can then be run.
-   ** Ex: `java -cp target/myproject-1.0-SNAPSHOT.jar com.manning.MyApplication`
- * run tests: `mvn test`

 You will be asked to create [Avro](http://avro.apache.org) schemas, those can be added under `src /main/resources/avro` and will automatically generate the Java implementations of the Avro